uwecerron/psyoptions-docs/docs/how-it-works.md

 `underlying_assets_required = underlying_amount_per_contract + (underlying_amount_per_contract * 0.0005)`

-These unserlying assets are then stored in the option markets' _Underlying Asset Pool_.
+These underlying assets are then stored in the option markets' _Underlying Asset Pool_.
 If the transfer to the pool succeeds (i.e. enough underlying was posted), then the protocol mints the user 2 tokens, the **OptionToken** and the **WriterToken**.

 The **OptionToken is the actual contract**, which gives the holder _the right but not the obligation to swap the quote assets for the underlying assets at the agreed upon strike price_.
-The OptionToken is an SPL Token, so it can be transfered or traded on any venue that has SPL Token support.
+The OptionToken is an SPL Token, so it can be transferred or traded on any venue that has SPL Token support.

 The **WriterToken** denotes the holder is short the option or wrote the contract.
 Lets